Zeeshier/Computer-Networks/Labs/Lab1/Project 1/README.md

-# *Single Switch Network (SwitchNet-24)*
+# *Single Switch Network*

 ## *Project Overview*

-*SwitchNet-24* is a basic network topology created using **Cisco Packet Tracer**.
+*Single Switch Network* is a basic network topology created using **Cisco Packet Tracer**.
 The project consists of a single switch connected to *12 PCs* and *12 laptops*, simulating a local area network (*LAN*) environment.
 It is ideal for beginners to understand switch-based networking, device connectivity, and basic IP addressing.

 ## *Network Topology*